terrymorse58/deep-copy-all/README.md

 - `Symbol`
 - `null`

-The following object types are not copied, as there is no known way to copy them.
+The following object types are not deep copied, as no way has been found to copy them.
 They are copied by reference only:

 - `Function`